-Chapter 13: Technology/Digital Divide
+Chapter 16: Technology/Digital Divide

--Individuals with low incomes are less likely to be in households with computers (desktop or laptop), tablet or internet access.
-Cellular phones and local libraries, an important community resource, have helped to improve access.

--The Pew Research Center found that key groups less likely to have internet access were: those with less education, those with lower income, those with disabilities and seniors.
+- -The number of households with computers jumped from 8.2% in 1984 to 22.9% in 1993 to 61.8% in 2003 to 75.6% in 2011 to 89.3% in 2016.
+Internet use in the home also increased significantly, from 18.0% in 1997 to 71.7% in 2011 to 81.9% in 2016. - -Individuals with low incomes are less likely to be in households with computers (desktop or laptop), tablet or internet access.
+Cellular phones and local libraries, an important community resource, have helped to improve access. - -The Pew Research Center found that key groups less likely to have internet access were: those with less education, those with lower incomes, those with a disability and seniors.

-Chapter 14: Volunteerism
+Chapter 17: Volunteerism

--Nationally, individuals with higher levels of education and who are employed are more likely to volunteer than their peers.

--In 2011, Rochester residents volunteered their time at a higher rate than the nation, region and state: 34.8%, 26.8%, 24.2% and 20.7%, respectively.
-Within the 51 largest cities in America, Rochester ranked 2nd

--In order to retain good volunteers, organizations need to: (1) implement "good volunteer management practices" and (2) interview potential volunteers to ensure their volunteer experience achieves their goal(s).
+- -Nationally, individuals with higher levels of education and who are employed are more likely to volunteer than their peers. - -In 2011, Rochester residents volunteered their time at a higher rate than the nation, region and state: 34.8%, 26.8%, 24.2% and 20.7%, respectively.
+Within the 51 largest cities in America, Rochester ranked 2nd. - -In order to retain good volunteers, organizations need to: (1) implement "good volunteer management practices" and (2) interview potential volunteers to ensure their volunteer experience achieves their goal(s).

-Chapter 15: Stakeholder Feedback
+Chapter 18: Stakeholder Feedback

--Stakeholders were asked to identify some positive things occurring in the community.
-Commonly mentioned include: focused efforts on housing issues (e.g. unaffordable housing), initiatives and resources to address poverty and available community resources.

--Stakeholders were also given an opportunity to share challenges of the community.
-Frequently mentioned include: violence, housing issues (e.g. unaffordable housing), childcare issues (unaffordable care) employment issues (e.g. lack of employment opportunities) and transportation issues (e.g. lack of transportation).

--Some commonly mentioned services that are missing or need to be increased for those living in poverty include: childcare (e.g. available childcare), housing (e.g. affordable housing), transportation (e.g. accessible and available transportation), employment (e.g. available jobs) and education (e.g. afterschool and summer programs).

-- ABC staff were asked what were the top three internal agency issues that ABC needs to set as a priority over the next five years.
-The most commonly mentioned issues were: strengthening service integration (e.g. streamlining paperwork), improving internal communications, providing more opportunities for staff development and promotions, as well as increasing staffs' pay.

--On average, ABC staff felt that the agency's performance was "above average" for the following categories: (1) visibility/leadership in the community, (2) quality of service, (3) collaboration effectiveness, (4) leadership/involvement in advocacy and (5) resource development.
-ABC Board members felt that the agency's performance was "above average" to "excellent" in these areas while Head Start Policy Council felt rated these areas near "average" rating.

--Partners shared: the most frequently mentioned community issues/initiatives where ABC's presence has shown to make a positive difference in the community was related to services/activities the agency provides to children and youth and the agency's involvement in Rochester Monroe Anti-Poverty Initiative (RMAPI).
+- -Stakeholders were asked to identify some positive things occurring in the community.
+Commonly mentioned include: focused efforts on housing issues (e.g. unaffordable housing), initiatives and resources to address poverty and available community resources. - -Stakeholders were also given an opportunity to share challenges of the community.
+Frequently mentioned include: violence, housing issues (e.g. unaffordable housing), childcare issues (unaffordable care) employment issues (e.g. lack of employment opportunities) and transportation issues (e.g. lack of transportation). - -Some commonly mentioned services that are missing or need to be increased for those living in poverty include: childcare (e.g. available childcare), housing (e.g. affordable housing), transportation (e.g. accessible and available transportation), employment (e.g. available jobs) and education (e.g. afterschool and summer programs). - ABC staff were asked what were the top three internal agency issues that ABC needs to set as a priority over the next five years.
+The most commonly mentioned issues were: strengthening service integration (e.g. streamlining paperwork), improving internal communications, providing more opportunities for staff development and promotions, as well as increasing staffs' pay. - -On average, ABC staff felt that the agency's performance was "above average" for the following categories: (1) visibility/leadership in the community, (2) quality of service, (3) collaboration effectiveness, (4) leadership/involvement in advocacy and (5) resource development.
+ABC Board members felt that the agency's performance was "above average" to "excellent" in these areas while Head Start Policy Council felt rated these areas near "average" rating. - -Partners shared: the most frequently mentioned community issues/initiatives where ABC's presence has shown to make a positive difference in the community was related to services/activities the agency provides to children and youth and the agency's involvement in Rochester Monroe Anti-Poverty Initiative (RMAPI).

-Chapter 16: What Lies Ahead
+Chapter 19: What Lies Ahead